 We want to draw your attention to the fact that this nursing home's overall grade was as bad as it gets, it performed pretty well in the category of inspections.
 In fact, it received a nearly flawless government inspection report this year.
 As a result, it received one of our best scores in that area with an A. Our inspection ratings weigh several factors found on a nursing home's inspection report.
 One of the most important criteria we consider is the number and severity of deficiencies.
 Places with higher grades in this area usually have very few severe deficiencies.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.

 Long-term Care Quality